ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Submit error

 I had noticed while using Quill's api that you can insert an 'a'/href link in the text area.
 However, when the user uses this feature, they click on a 'save' button to create the link.
 The note seems to work fine until the user tries to save the note itself later.
 Saving the note break it for ever by making the note uneditable html afterwards, regardless if the user closes and reopens the note.
+This also happens with bold text and and the bullet list option.

 Before: